 - Cross-train.
 It’s important to strengthen your core, your arms, and other parts of your body to help support you as you run.
 Set aside two days a week to incorporate a strength workout, and you’ll soon notice your running will improve.

 - Take time to recover.
+Think of your body like a car.
+The more miles you put on it, the more there’s a chance to damage it.
+The more miles you put on your joints, the more chance for degeneration.
+Running or any repeated strenuous exercise can be hard on your joints.
+As we age, our bodies lose the ability to renew and maintain the supportive cartilage structures surrounding our joints and bones.
+Incorporate Advanced Joint Health Complex into your daily routine and start feeling relief in as few as 5 days.
 It’s important with any workout regimen to listen to your body and take the time to recover.
 A good rule of thumb is to have one rest day each week.
 If you’re running four days a week and cross-training two, then take the last day to rest.
 Pro tip: Resting doesn’t need to be just laying on your couch watching Netflix (but that’s also a viable option!) – it can be an active rest day when you take a walk, or do some yoga or stretching.
 You can also use Shaklee Performance PM Recovery Complex, which reduces muscle soreness and optimizes recovery.

 Now take these tips and go out there and get that runner’s high!